sophia1000/Sophias-item-and-weapon-pickup-systems-for-vrchat/README.md

 # To do list
-I plan to add more wepons to it like a funcional gun and bow. potentialy figure out how to get aim ik to work better so there wont be a need for final ik. add better smoothing so finger movment has less of an effect on it.
+I plan to add more wepons to it like a funcional gun and bow.

+potentialy figure out how to get aim ik to work better so there wont be a need for final ik.

+Add better smoothing so finger movment has less of an effect on it.